logic-and-learning-lab/Popper/README.md

 To run with a maximum learning time use the flag `--timeout` (default: 600 seconds)

-To run with a maximum example testing time use the flag `--eval-timeout` (default: 0.001 seconds)
+To run with a maximum example testing (only when learning non-recursive programs) time use the flag `--eval-timeout` (default: 0.001 seconds)

 To allow non-Datalog clauses, where a variable in the head need not appear in the body, add ``non_datalog.` to your bias file.